How To Break Up With Someone You Love

 Your partner isn’t meeting your needs

-If you constantly feel like the person you love is letting you down, it could be an indicator that things aren’t working.
+If you constantly perceive that the person you love is letting you down, it could be an indicator that things aren’t working.
 Your partner might not be giving you the emotional support and affirmation that you need.
 Or they might simply be failing to live up to the practical, everyday responsibilities that come with sharing their life with you.

 You’re staying out of obligation

-Do you like the idea of remaining with this person, or do you simply feel like you have to do it because you’ve put in so much time?
+Do you like the idea of remaining with this person, or do you simply interpret that you have to do it because you’ve put in so much time?
 Just because you’ve invested lots of energy in the partnership doesn’t necessarily mean it’s good for you.

 Your core values don't line up